amberstar/State/README.md

 // Read XML Plist and decode issues model let loadedIssues: Issues? = Decoder.decodeModel(Plist.read(documentPathFor("issues.plist")))
 ```
-### The Human Generated File
+### About The Human File
-Two files are generated from your model design.
+Two files are generated from your model design when you run Mogenerator.
-- _FileName.swift = machine generated file
+- _FileName.swift  (the 'machine' file)
-- FileName.swift = human generated file
+- FileName.swift    (the 'human' file)

-The machine file is updated everytime you modify the model design file.
+The machine file is updated every time you regenerate your code after modifying the model design file.
 The human file is only generated once the first time you generate code.
 Therefore the human file is not overwritten and is safe for you to use for extending your models via. a swift extension.

-The human generated file serves the following purposes:
+The human file serves the following purposes:

-- Is where you  extend your model code via a swift extension
+- extend your model code via a swift extension in this file
-- Allows you to hook in to the encoding and decoding process, so you can read and write additional data during serialization if needed.
+- hook in to the encoding and decoding process, so you can read and write additional data during decoding and encoding if needed.
-- Allows you to delegate versioning and migration, giving you complete control over the model versioning and migration process.
+- delegate versioning and migration, giving you complete control over the model versioning and migration process.

 [See an example human generated file](https://github.com/amberstar/Spot/blob/master/SpotTests/Models/TestModels/Company.swift)

 ### Versioning and Migration Management
-Spots versioning and migration scheme is opt in, and allows you to fully control the process by passing delegation to the Human layer of the model.
-You  specify and control all of the following:
+The versioning and migration management scheme is opt in, and allows you to fully control the process.
+The machine layer of your model passes delegation to the human layer of the model.
+It's in the human layer that you  specify and control all of the following:
 - if models should be versioned when encoded
 - a versionKey to use for the version encoding
 - the current version using AnyObject type as the version